Thaekeh/new-portfolio/content/projects/trainthatbrain.md

 <b>The Dashboard</b>
 <img src="/ttb-dashboard.png" style="max-width: 100%"></img>
 From here you can access all the lists and texts that you have created.
+It also allows you to filter and search all your lists and texts.

 <b>The Text</b>
 <img src="/ttb-text.png" style="max-width: 100%"></img>